Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Discussion

-Asking lay raters to search for or examine potential corroborating evidence improved their misinformation judgments, as measured in a variety of ways.
-Judgments in conditions 2 and 3 were more internally consistent between raters, showed less partisan divide, and were better correlated with expert journalist judgments.
+As noted in the introduction, prior work found that with two 75-minute training sessions, students adopted practices of external search for supporting and challenging information, and lateral reading about the author and source~\cite{wineburg2019lateral}.
+In our study, none of the raters received explicit training.
+Both of the treatment conditions, however, required raters to seek out or consider external evidence.
+This led to improved misinformation judgments, as measured in a variety of ways: judgments in the two research conditions were more internally consistent between raters, showed less partisan divide, and were better correlated with expert journalist judgments.

-The finding that more informed raters make better judgments also extends in the other direction to even less informed raters.
-The study from which we drew the first collection of articles asked raters to examine only the headline, lede, and in one condition the source, without clicking through to see the whole article \cite{allen2020scaling}.
-They found that the average of fifty lay raters had slightly lower performance than one fact-checker at predicting what another fact-checker would say (Figure S9 in~\cite{allen2020scaling}).

-Our first condition provided a little more information to raters, by asking them to examine the full article.
-The average of eight or more lay raters had a higher performance than one of our journalists at predicting what another of our journalists would say and six or more lay raters had a higher performance than one of the fact-checkers in~\cite{allen2020scaling} at predicting what another of their fact-checkers would say (Table~11 in supplemental materials for this paper).

-Our second and third conditions, involving individual research or reviewing the results of collective research, provided our raters with even more information, and led to better judgments.
-The average of fourteen lay raters in the collective research condition had higher performance than the average of two journalists, and the average of 16 lay raters in the individual research condition had higher performance than the average of three journalists.